AmbientRun/Ambient/README.md

 The community can be found in the following places:

-- [Discord](https://discord.gg/ambient): Ambient's official Discord server.
+- [Discord](https://discord.gg/braindump): Braindump's official Discord server.
 - [GitHub Discussions](https://github.com/AmbientRun/Ambient/discussions): Ask questions, share ideas, and more.

 ## License